Samsung/tizen-docs/docs/application/dotnet/guides/libraries/opentk/index.md

 # OpenTK

 Tizen OpenTK provides a set of fast and low-level C# bindings for OpenGL&reg; ES 2.0 APIs.
-From Tizen 5.0, it is integrated with Tizen Application Framework.
+Since Tizen 5.0, it is integrated with Tizen application framework.

 For developing the OpenGL&reg; app using C# on the Tizen platform, an app developer uses TizenFX APIs, .NET Standard 2.0 APIs, and OpenTK APIs based on their needs.

-Besides the OpenGL&reg; ES APIs, OpenTK also provides several utility libraries including a math or linear algebra package, windowing system, and input handling for application developers.
+Besides the OpenGL&reg; ES APIs, OpenTK also provides several utility libraries including a math or linear algebra package, a windowing system, and input handling for application developers.

-After setting up the OpenTK development environment, you can quickly create graphic applications with the OpenGL&reg; ES 2.0, such as ambient applications, games, dynamic partial, physics effect.
+After setting up the OpenTK development environment, you can quickly create graphic applications with OpenGL&reg; ES 2.0, such as ambient applications, games, dynamic partial, and physics effect.

 For more information on how to create a .NET application with OpenTK on Tizen, see [Quickstart](quickstart.md).